 Our Story

-Stop the Shame Period was founded in 2022 by Katherine de Gaullier des Bordes in response to her struggles with misdiagnosed endometriosis.
-Although Katherine sought expert advice from more than 50 doctors in the United States, United Kingdom, France, and Hong Kong, her concerns were routinely dismissed, and she battled endometriosis for more than two decades before receiving an accurate diagnosis via surgical intervention.
+Stop the Shame Period was founded by Katherine de Gaullier des Bordes in response to her struggles with misdiagnosed endometriosis.
+Although Katherine sought expert advice from more than 50 doctors in the United States, the United Kingdom, France, and Hong Kong, her concerns were routinely dismissed, and she battled endometriosis for more than two decades before receiving an accurate diagnosis via surgical intervention.

 Whilst living in Hong Kong, Katherine became involved in the Hong Kong branch of Children of the Mekong and frequently visited her sponsoree.
-It was through this experience that Katherine became aware of the lack of comprehensive sexuality education in Cambodia and the other countries in which Children of the Mekong operates: Laos, Myanmar, Philippines, Thailand, and Vietnam.
+It was through this experience that Katherine became aware of the lack of comprehensive sexuality education in Cambodia and the other countries in which Children of the Mekong operates: Laos, Myanmar, the Philippines, Thailand, and Vietnam.
 Katherine realised that without support, the stigma and taboos that led to her struggles would impact children in other countries as well.

 GreenFlow

-Collaborative Filmmaking
+Participatory Filmmaking

 We would like to thank the following individuals for their support: